 While taxi drivers do not expect a tip but it’s common to round up the fare.
 Also when visiting temples you should consider leaving a small donation.

-There are places that you might wonder if you need to leave a tip.
+There are places where you might wonder if you need to leave a tip.
 These are as follows.

 At small restaurants, family-owned restaurants, and cafe shops, tipping is generally not expected.
 The more fancy or upscale restaurants will more than likely add a service charge of roughly around 5 to 10% tip to the total bill automatically.